Advice for MSW Students Completing Field Education

 Typically, students pursuing their MSW full-time are required to work 16 to 20 hours per week to meet the number of hours required for graduation.
-(The number of hours required varies by program and ranges from 900 to 1,200 hours for students entering an MSW program without a Bachelor of Social Work.)
+(The number of hours required varies by program is at least 900 hours for students entering an MSW program without a Bachelor of Social Work.)
 For part-time programs, it ranges from 8 to 14 hours per week to 16 to 20 hours per week depending on how many semesters (or quarters) students have to complete the field education requirements.

 For students who are currently enrolled in a MSW program and for future MSW students who want to better understand the challenges of field education, we asked social work professors and field education directors the following question as part of our interview series:

 Field Education is a major component of MSW programs and requires a significant time commitment from students, how do you recommend students balance field education with other responsibilities?

 Hopefully their responses will help students better prepare for the challenges of field education and provide insights on how to balance field education with other work-life responsibilities.

 Professor Craig Stanley, MSW, LCSW (Director of the MSW Program for the College of Social Work at Florida State University)